 Our salutatorian went on to Duke as an Angier Biddle Duke Scholar.
 He too, became a physician, after earning an MD and a Masters in Public Policy at Harvard.
 He is now the Director of the Institute for Healthcare Policy and Innovation at the University of Michigan, and has faculty appointments at the university’s medical school and the Gerald R. Ford School of Public Policy.

-Our class also sent five more people to Duke, two to MIT, two to Bucknell, three to Boston University, and one each to Case Western, Georgetown, UNC-Chapel Hill, Brandeis, USC, Penn, William and Mary, Cornell and Smith.
+Our class also sent five more people to Duke, two to MIT, two to Bucknell, three to Boston University, and one each to Bryn Mawr, Case Western, Georgetown, UNC-Chapel Hill, Brandeis, USC, Penn, William and Mary, Cornell, Smith and Wesleyan.
 I was one of probably two dozen who went to Rutgers; we were more than five percent of the high school class.

 I had classes or extracurricular activities with all of these people.
 Not all were close friends.
 But I can comfortably state that they earned their admissions through their grades, test scores, essays and extracurricular achievements.
 None were the children of actors or ultra-wealthy business people who might have given a college some added incentive to admit their children.
 Probably none of their families hired a tutor to prep them for the SAT.